HTC One M8

 It's strong in both design and power, although a little last-gen on the latter element, and coupled with a very capable camera, is a phone that's easy to recommend to those looking for something different.

 Windows Phone aside, there's a great deal on show here to make this a top-rated smartphone.
 The build quality is excellent and iconic, and the camera is powerful and results in mostly great snaps.
 We like that 32GB is on offer as the base model, and wireless charging built in is perfect.

-This is your best Windows Phone option while we wait for the newly renamed Windows 10 Mobile to launch later this year.
+This is your best Windows Phone option while we wait for the newly renamed Windows 10 Mobile to launch later this year, likely in November.

 OS: Android | Screen size: 5.5-inch | Resolution: 1080p | RAM: 3GB | Storage: 16GB/64GB | Battery: 3,100mAh | Rear camera: 13MP | Front camera: 5MP